 Fuel for racing must be provided by the organisers to a minimum standard of 95 RON Unleaded fuel.
 All competitors must use the fuel supplied by the organisers at cost as indicated in the advance programme, any competitor failing to use this fuel will be disqualified.
+Bio Fuel or Synthetic fuel are allowed if they have a minimum octane rating of 95 RON.

-For a refuelling It is mandatory to use a fuel tank (as shown at the end of 902 section) or as alternative a little fuel tank equipped with action of releasing/closing fuel filler and a tube with 30 cm maximum length.
+For a refuelling, it is mandatory to use a fuel tank (as shown at the end of 902 section) or as alternative a little fuel tank equipped with action of releasing/closing fuel filler and a tube with 30 cm maximum length.
 It must be checked during scrutineering procedure, with maximum 25 litres stored.